 Since most of the tourists coming here are Mexican, prices are quite reasonable.
 You can find cheap hostels for those on a backpacker budget, double rooms for $25-30, or luxury hotels that cost about half of what they do down the road in San Miguel de Allende.
 There seem to be at least three hotels on every block and none of them are chains you’d recognize, so forget cashing in loyalty points.
 Nearly all are independently owned and run.
 You’ll find a great selection on Booking.com: just don’t get stuck with something outside of the center.

-There are also probably 100+ rooms, apartments, and houses for rent through Airbnb and VRBO, so that can be better if you’re doing more than just passing through for a night or two.
-You can rent our house if you need 3-4 bedrooms and are going to stay for at least two weeks when we’re not there.
+There are also probably 100+ rooms, apartments, and houses for rent through the various rental sites, so that can be better if you’re doing more than just passing through for a night or two.
+You can rent our house if you need 3 bedrooms and are going to stay for a long stretch when we’re not there.